-- Donations to the beneficiaries are normally taxed except for a tax-free distribution of substance - at 27.5% capital gains tax and are therefore taxed finally (opting for regular taxation is possible). - Certain proceeds from capital assets, such as interest from bank deposits and bonds, gains from the sale of shares in limited liability companies (GmbH), shares, investment funds, income from derivatives, income from cryptocurrencies, etc., as long as they are retained in the private foundation, are normally subject to 23% interim tax.
+- Donations to the beneficiaries are normally taxed except for a tax-free distribution of substance - at 27.5% capital gains tax and are therefore taxed finally (opting for regular taxation is possible). - Certain proceeds from capital assets, such as interest from bank deposits and bonds, gains from the sale of shares in limited liability companies (GmbH), shares, investment funds, income from derivatives, income from cryptocurrencies, etc., as long as they are retained in the private foundation, are normally subject to 23% interim tax until 30 June 2025 and thereafter subject to 27.5%.
 In case of a later donation to an (ultimate) beneficiary subject to capital gains tax, the interim tax paid earlier is credited to the private foundation again.
 In certain cases, income from capital assets is taxed at the "regular" 23% corporation tax rate, e.g. for loans, private placements or investments as a genuine silent partner.

-See our folder "Das 1x1 der Steuern 2024" (in German), Chapter V, item 6 for the new tax regime generally applicable to cryptocurrencies as of 1 March 2022.
+See our folder "Das 1x1 der Steuern 2025" (in German), Chapter V, item 6 for the new tax regime generally applicable to cryptocurrencies as of 1 March 2022.